-Current Suspected Overdose Deaths in Delaware for 2017: 225
+Current Suspected Overdose Deaths in Delaware for 2019: Get Help Now!

-DMS staff provide overall management for the system and ensure compliance with the federal requirements of the Individuals With Disabilities Education Improvement Act of 2004, which provides funding to help support the system.
+Birth to Three staff provide overall management for the system and ensure compliance with the federal requirements of IDEA, which provides funding to help support the system.

-Major partners, through agreements and contracts, are Department of Education; Department of Services for Children, Youth and Their Families; Christiana Care Health Services, Inc.; Alfred I duPont Hospital for Children; and community providers.
+Major partners, through agreements and contracts, are the Delaware Department of Education; Department of Services for Children, Youth and Their Families; and other community providers.

 For more information about early intervention administration, contact the Birth to Three office.